 Lisa Dal Bello grew up entertaining family and friends in their Woodbridge, Ontario home, singing traditional folk songs and showing off her early - but evident special talents.
 The family moved to Toronto where at the age of thirteen she was already touring with a 70's pop revival and had won several amateur talent contests.
-The next few years saw her gain national attention while appearing in such TV variety shows as Keith Hampshire's Music Machine, Singalong Jubilee and The Bobby Vinton Show, as well as doing some work on commercials.
+The next few years saw her gain national attention while appearing in such TV variety shows as Keith Hampshire's Music Machine, Singalong Jubilee and The Bobby Vinton Show, as well as doing commercials for everyone from a local cleaning service to large national brands.

 The added national attention helped earn the 19 year old a contract with MCA in 1977.
 With future mega-producer David Foster (who co-wrote 3 of the tracks), she released a self-titled album of dance/disco numbers in time for the Christmas rush and was quickly heralded as Toronto's dance diva to rival Montreal's Patsy Gallant, who dominated the Canadian female dance scene at the time.
 And though nothing charted, Lisa did earn a Juno the next year for most promising female vocalist.